 - Communicate with authorities, customers, and complete follow up inspections.

 - Inspect flammable liquid and chemical storage practices.

 - Ensure plans for new construction meets fire codes.

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Experience is an important factor influencing the compensation of Fire Inspectors.
-Workers with less than five years' experience earn around $37K on average, and those who have five to 10 years under their belts see a higher median salary of $45K.
-Fire Inspectors with one to two decades of relevant experience report an average salary of approximately $49K.
-Big financial gains seem to result from working for more than two decades; veterans in this group report earning $60K on average.
+Relatively untried employees who have fewer than five years of experience earn around $37K on average.
+People who have worked for five to 10 years can expect a higher median salary of $45K.
+People with 10 to 20 years of experience make an average of about $49K in this role.
+More than 20 years of experience seem related to solid financial gains; veterans in this group report earning a median of $59K.